Rhye's and Fall of Civilization: Gameplay

 In Rhye's and Fall of Civilization, not every civilization starts at the same time.
 In the 3000 BC starting scenario, only Egypt, Babylon, China, and India are initially present; in the 600 AD start, only China, Japan, the Vikings, and Arabia (along with the unplayable Byzantine Empire) are initially present.
 Other nations such as Spain and Turkey appear later in the game (at 720 AD and 1280 AD respectively).
 If a player chooses to be one of the civilizations that are not in the game at the start, then the game will play the initial nations automatically until the player's chosen nation would appear.

 Until the research of Nationalism, civilizations are able to hire mercenary units, and also lend out their own units.
-In order to hire a mercenary unit, a lump sum of gold is required to be paid, and you must also pay a maintenance cost for the unit, as for other military units.
+In order to hire a mercenary unit, a lump sum of gold is required to be paid, and the player must also pay a maintenance cost for the unit, as for other military units.
 Typically, the more experienced a unit is, the more gold it costs to hire, and hiring out a more experienced unit also increases gold received.
-Mercenary units have a civilization's name (or a barbarian city's name) attached as a prefix e.g. Thracian Crossbowman or Egyptian Swordsman.
+Mercenary units have a civilization's name (or a barbarian city's name) attached as a prefix e.g. Thracian crossbowman or Egyptian swordsman.
 A unit being hired out can be recalled at any time, arriving in the civilization's capital three turns after it is recalled.

 Two large and many small changes were made to the technology tree.
 The relationships between Civil Service, Constitution, Military Tradition, and Nationalism were completely rearranged so that Music and Military Tradition were no longer "dead end" technologies and Civil Service was now an optional prerequisite, rather than an absolute one, for many later-era technologies.
 The relationships between Gunpowder, Chemistry, and Military Science were also rearranged so that Military Science was no longer a "dead-end" technology.
 Numerous buildings, units, civics, religions, etc. had their prerequisites altered, and some became obsolete with different technologies as well; Monuments, for example, became obsolete with Calendar instead of Astronomy.